 On June 28, 2008, Deacon Wayne Davis was ordinated to the Order of Deacon by The Most Reverend Daniel M. Buechlein, O.S.B., Archbishop of Indianapolis.
 St. Michael parish celebrated this event with a Mass of Thanksgiving and a reception following in honor of Deacon Wayne.
 St. Michael parish is blessed to have such a dedicated man as our deacon.

 On September 28, 2011, Father Severin Messick, O.S.B., passed away.
 Fr.
 J. Nicholas Dant served at temporary administrator until the arrival of Msgr.
 William Stumpf, PhD, (2012-2014).
 Fr.
-Bill was just wanted St. Michael parish needed after the death of Fr.
-Severin.
-Fr.
 Bill was appointed to Vicar General and Moderator of the Curia of the Archdiocese of Indianapolis and began his duties officially on January 1, 2015.
 As St. Michael waited for the appointment of our new pastor, Father Joseph L. Newton, JCL, BA, MDiv, served as parish Sacramental Minister while Deacon Wayne Davis was appointed Parish Life Coordinator.